aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 ?
 Do you want to add another redirect signout URI `No` ?
 Select the social providers you want to configure for your user pool: `Don't select anything, <hit enter> `
 ```
-These commands configured Amplify Auth to authenticate users via a username and password using a pre-built HostedUI endpoint to display sign-up and sign-in interfaces in an embeded web view.
-After the sign-in process is complete it will redirect back to our app at the URI we specified.
-This value matches an entry in the app's info.plist that enables it to receive this URI.
+These commands configure Amplify Auth to authenticate users via a username and password using a pre-built HostedUI endpoint to display sign-up and sign-in interfaces in an embedded web view.
+After the sign-in process is complete it will redirect back to your app at the URI you specified.
+This value matches an entry in the app's info.plist that registers your app as a handler for this URI.

 For additional information on Amplify Auth: https://docs.amplify.aws/lib/auth/getting-started/q/platform/ios